shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

 directives.
 Then in the topology file usually we specify different `[ moleculetype ]` directives which contain `[ atoms ]`, `[ bonds ]`, and `[ dihedrals ]` which refer back to the force field.
 Don't worry about this too much right now.
-Water models include all of these for use.
+Water models include all of these for us.
+See Chapter 5 of the reference manual for more information.

 Create a file named `topol.top` with the following text: